-Ginger is a perennial plant that's been grown for centuries all over the world for medicine and cooking.
+Ginger is a perennial plant that's been grown for centuries all over the world.
+Today it is still used culinary and medicinally.
 Edible ginger root can be bought fresh by the pound, or in a powdered or candied form.
-It can also be grown throughout Florida.